kubernetes/community/contributors/design-proposals/scheduling/scheduler-equivalence-class.md

 For example, two pods created by the same `ReplicaSets` will be considered as equivalent since they will have exactly the same resource requirements from one pod template.
 On the other hand, two pods created by two `ReplicaSets` will not be considered as equivalent regardless of whether they have same resource requirements or not.

-**Conclusion:**
+And also, two pods created by same `StatefulSet` with PVC defined will not be considered as equivalent since they have different PVC UID.
+They will be scheduled properly based on fresh predicate results and find their own corresponding volume binds.
+While in the future, we may consider refactoring this to a fine grained way, e.g. only invalidate PV related predicates instead of bypass the whole `StatefulSet`.

+#### Conclusion

-Choose option 2.
+Choose **option 2**.
 And we will calculate a unique `uint64` hash for pods belonging to same equivalence class which known as `equivalenceHash`.

 ## 2. Equivalence class in predicate phase